ryodtabata/Huddle/Huddle/MESSAGING_SETUP.md

 # Firebase Messaging System Setup

 ## Overview

+## CHAT GPT WROTE THE RULES FOR THIS, THEY COULD BE COMPLETELY WRONG

 I've set up a complete real-time messaging system using Firebase Firestore with two distinct messaging types:

 1. **Private Messages**: Only between friends (requires friendship)